datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ## Running Jupyter Notebook

-Before we started running python code on our server, let us set some safety contrains to ensure that our code does not use all the CPU and memory resources.
+Before we started running python code on our server, let us set some safety constraints to ensure that our code does not use all the CPU and memory resources.
 The first step is determining how much memory our system is using using the `free` command:

 ```
   free